How long is the program?

 What does a “normal” festival day look like?

-During the week, specific activities–a lunch, coffee or drinks after a show, a hike, a whiskey tasting, an exhibition, a parliament tour, the Scottish Museum–may be organized, but optional.
-We will gather on our first and last night for a dinner paid by the program.
+During the week, specific activities–a lunch, drinks after a show, a whiskey tasting, an exhibition, a parliament tour, the Scottish Museum–may be organized, but optional.
+The group dinner on our fist and last nights are paid by the program.
 Otherwise, participants are on their own for activities, meals, and entrance fees.
 Jenny and returning program “alums” can help you plan your own adventure, whether alone or with others in the group.

 How do you choose the performances we see?